-This Project will be finished, September 2018 when the 30 plaques will be completely installed throughout the Way and “The Route to Human Rights in The Primitive Way” will be inaugurated.
+This Project will be completely developed, September-October 2018 when the 30 plaques, dedicated to the articles of the UDHR, will be completely installed throughout the Way and “The Route to Human Rights in The Primitive Way” will be inaugurated in celebration of the 70th Anniversary of the signing of the Universal Declaration of Human Rights.

 The Primitive Way in The Way of Saint James